Flexible Energy Options for Your New Home

 So, if cooking with a flame or entertaining outdoors is important to you, you can still design a home that reflects your lifestyle and preferences.
 Because a great home isn't just about meeting energy requirements - it's about creating a place that feels right for the people who live there.

-Putting solar panels on your home is a great way to help reduce your electricity bills, but did you know it can also give you the flexibility to include natural gas hot water and heating, if natural gas is available?
+Putting solar panels on your home is a great way to help reduce your electricity bills, but did you know it can also give you the flexibility to include natural gas hot water and heating if natural gas is available?
 For many families, gas hot water means the comfort of knowing there's plenty of hot water available when everyone needs it – from morning showers to evening baths and everything in between.

 Once you've decided on the appliances that matter most to you, speak with your builder.
 They can help design a home that meets 7-star energy requirements while bringing your vision to life.